-OODIDA is designed to run in a heterogeneous system, where a powerful central server orchestrates computationally bound edge devices.
-Our experiments explored the limits of (1) a single client device and (2) the entire system.
-For the first kind of experiments, the mode of connection to the system is irrelevant because the client does not communicate with the cloud process while performing its work.
-For the second kind, however, the difference between Ethernet and wireless connectivity affects the maximum throughput via the network.
-While Ethernet connectivity is not indicative of real-world usage of OODIDA, it nonetheless allows us to estimate the theoretical peak performance of our system.
-We used synthetic velocity data for our experiments that has been modeled after data that was generated in research vehicles.
-This puts fewer restrictions on us due to sidestepping issues of data anonymity and confidentiality.
-For the purpose of evaluating the performance of our system, synthetic data is just as useful as real-world data as the system is agnostic to properties of the data.
+OODIDA is designed to run in a heterogeneous system, where a powerful central server orchestrates computationally bound client devices.
+Our experiments therefore explored the scalability of (a) a single client device and (b) the entire system.
+For~(a) the mode of connection to the system is irrelevant because the client does not communicate with the cloud process.
+However, for (b) the difference between Ethernet and wireless connectivity affects the maximal network throughput.
+Ethernet connectivity is not indicative of real-world usage of OODIDA, but it allows us to estimate the peak performance of our system.